h-milz/wireless-gk/README.md

 My first thoughts about a Wireless GK interface date back to the early 2000's.
 We did not have any powerful microcontrollers and no WiFi back then, so what I was thinking about was a sender consisting of four 2-channel low-power audio ADCs, a 8-input controller packing the audio data into a data  stream, and a normal video transmitter.
 On the receiving side, another controller would unpack the data stream to 4 stereo DACs.
 In principle.
 Here's my old web page with the [ramble](https://www.muc.de/~hm/music/Wireless-GK/).

 I did not pursue the idea for a number of years but in April 2024, I stumbled across a [Youtube video](https://www.youtube.com/watch?v=Ek9ydo4c_C4) by a Czech guy named "rockykoplik" demoing a device he had prototyped.
 Sadly, this project seems to fly under the radar for some reason.
 The web shop is closed.
-In any case, an earlier post in the [VGuitarForums](https://www.vguitarforums.com/smf/index.php?msg=257890) states that the system causes a latency of 16 ms. We'll talk about latency later.
+In any case, an earlier post in the [VGuitarForums](https://www.vguitarforums.com/smf/index.php?msg=257890) states that the system causes a latency of 16 ms. Another [post](https://www.vguitarforums.com/smf/index.php?msg=251550) says 13-17 ms. We'll talk about latency later.

 This triggered my wish to restart my former idea with more recent components, like

-  * an ESP32-C5 MCU (sic!)
+  * an ESP32-C5 MCU (as soon as the C5 is available)

-  * ADCs and DACs by AKM
+  * 8-channel ADCs and DACs by AKM

-  * low-noise op-amps like OPA4134
+  * low-noise / low THD op-amps like OPA4134, 4227 or 1679

   * some power management chips for LiPo charging and creating supply voltages.